shadowcz007/comfyui-mixlab-nodes/README.md

 [workflow-4](./workflow/4-loadfromlocal-watcher-workflow.json)

+### LoadImagesFromURL
+> Conveniently load images from a fixed address on the internet to ensure that default images in the workflow can be executed.

 ### Layers
 > A new layer class node has been added, allowing you to separate the image into layers.
 After merging the images, you can input the controlnet for further processing.